pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 ax.set_title("Individual Consumption Growth", fontsize=20)
 ```

 This is already suggestive of the manner in which hierarchical longitudinal models allow us to interrogate questions of policy and impact of causal interventions.
 The implications of a policy shift or a specific intervention in the implied growth trajectories can warrant dramatic investment decisions.
 However we'll leave these remarks as suggestive because there is a rich and contentious literature of the use of causal inference with panel data designs.
 The differences-in-differences literature is rife with warnings about the conditions required to meaningfully interpret causal questions.
 See for instance {ref}`difference_in_differences` for more discussion and references to the debate.
+One key point is that while the subject-level terms help account for one kind of hetereogeniety in the data, they cannot account for all sources of individual variation, especially variation which is time-dependent.

-We'll forge on for now ignoring the subtleties of causal inference, just considering how the inclusion of peer effects can alter the association implied by our model.
+We'll forge on for now ignoring the subtleties of causal inference, considering next how the inclusion of peer effects can alter the association implied by our model.

 +++